michaelchance/stacksnowverflow/README.md

 Redux allowed me to reliably fetch and cache Stack Exchange API requests and auth data, as well as use **react-redux** to bind my components to the store, as well as the lifecycle of the store.

-## Limitations / bugs
+## Limitations / bugs (Mostly in SE's authentication flow)

 The Stack Exchange API, and Javascript SDK especially, do NOT work in local testing, which was a significant challenge.
-In addition, even running a local web server, and creating an app at stackapps with a domain of "localhost" seemed to break the authentication flow.
-This forced me to do most of my authenticated page testing by pushing to github.
+In addition, even running a local web server, and creating an app at stackapps with a domain of "localhost" seemed to break the authentication flow, and the popup would hang on the return URL without calling the callback in the original window.
+This forced me to do most of my authenticated page testing by pushing to github and waiting for a refresh.

 There is a bug in the stack exchange API that I ran into: http://stackapps.com/questions/3631/bug-in-the-stackexchange-api-getting-could-not-parse-proxy-url-when-user-not